Another Crossing: Artists Revisit the Mayflower Voyage

 Sonya Clark, United States

-Clark is deeply engaged in African American history and culture, and uses a mix of installation art and textiles in her practice.
-She is well known for her Hair Craft project and her work “Unraveling,” in which she invites visitors to join her in unpicking a Confederate flag thread by thread.
+Sonya Clark is deeply engaged in African American history and culture, and uses a mix of installation art and textiles to explore issues of race, history, and contemporary culture.
+She is well known for her Hair Craft project, as well as an ongoing series of engagements with flags in American history.
+In the work Unraveling, she invited visitors to join her in unpicking a Confederate flag, thread by thread.

 David Clarke, United Kingdom